Yuki2718/adblock/README.md

 [日本語](/japanese/README-JP.md)

-<strong>If you are a non-Japanese seeking for a good Japanese filter, my first recommendation is [AdGuard Japanese filter](https://kb.adguard.com/en/general/adguard-ad-filters#japanese)</strong>.
-My filters include some aggressive rules not well-tested outside Japanese sites and likely to cause false positive on your local sites.
-They are made to address a peculiar situation among Japanese ad-block user that many of them unsubscribe default lists and keep only a Japanese filter.
-If you proceed, you shall be deemed to have read the [Japanese README](/japanese/README-JP.md) which gives more details, because those who need my filters should be able to read it.
+<strong>If you are a non-native Japanese speaker seeking for a good Japanese list, my first recommendation is [AdGuard Japanese filter](https://kb.adguard.com/en/general/adguard-ad-filters#japanese)</strong>.
+My lists include some aggressive rules not well-tested outside Japanese sites and likely to cause false positive on your local sites.
+These lists are made to address a peculiar situation among Japanese ad-block user that many of them unsubscribe default lists and keep only a Japanese one.
+If you proceed, you shall be deemed to have read the [Japanese README](/japanese/README-JP.md) which gives more details, because those who need my lists should be able to read it.

 ### Yuki's uBlock Japanese filters